17 storage sizes for rent

 Fort Collins, home of Colorado State University, was founded in 1864 as an outpost for the United States Army after its northern predecessor Camp Collins was demolished by a flood.
 Fort Collins is the county seat of Larimer County and is a part of the Fort Collins-Loveland Metropolitan Statistical Area.
-With a population of approximately $165,000 it is the 4th most populous city in the state of Colorado.
-Fort Collins was a military town for a mere 3 years and after the closing of encampment people were quick to settle with agriculture sustaining the town through its second influx of population.
+With a population of approximately 165,000, it is the 4th most populous city in the state of Colorado.
+Fort Collins was a military town for a mere three years.
+After the closing of encampment, people were quick to settle, with agriculture sustaining the town through its second influx of population.

 Fort Collins Beer and Music Culture

-The music scene in Fort Collins is amazing, and the best part is its mostly free!
+The music scene in Fort Collins is amazing, and the best part is it's mostly free!
 Our musical benefactor Pat Stryker sponsors free events year-round and these are not small acts!
-Further the Bohemian Foundation, Pat Stryker’s cultural enrichment charity, encourages community, music, global, and civic growth.
+Further the Bohemian Foundation, Pat Stryker’s cultural enrichment charity, encourages community, music, and global and civic growth.
 A great event to put on your calendar is Bohemian Nights at New West Fest in August of every year!

 Fort Collins Transportation and Biking Culture

-Some people say you can leave your 4 wheels behind when you move to Fort Collins, CO.
+Some people say you can leave your four wheels behind when you move to Fort Collins, CO.
 We are not sure we should suggest that, but you have tons of free options!
 The TransFort bus system, its rapid transit buses called the MAX, and its intercity arm FLEX covers over 30 routes every week of the year.
 The TransFort system runs 20 consistent inner-city routes six days a week.
 The MAX runs from the South Transit Center to the Downtown Fort Collins station daily.
-The FLEX busses go to and from Berthoud, Loveland, and Longmont so if you work in a neighboring city its no big deal!
-The busses are great, but we have another option.
+The FLEX buses go to and from Berthoud, Loveland, and Longmont, so if you work in a neighboring city, it's no big deal!
+The buses are great, but we have another option.